FTLam11/fronk-tolks/README.md

 ---

 # On test writing
-# What is the purpose of this test?
+## What is the purpose of this test?

-* It must provide some value, otherwise it shouldn't be exist.
+* It must provide some value, otherwise it shouldn't exist.
 * No need to waste time on things that provide zero or negative value.
 * Each test we keep must provide us greater understanding and confidence.